-EDL 650 - Politics, Political Action Committees and Passing Referendums (3)

-This course examines basic skills necessary to develop effective referendum plans, strategies for building successful partnerships for passage of community referendums and knowledge of legal requirements of General Fund and Facilities referendums in the State of Indiana.
+EDL 645 - School District Assessment and Measurement (3) This course examines the superintendent's role in collaborating with various stakeholders in designing, supervising, and revising a school-wide measurement system that validates student progress towards district goals and performance expectations and their place in staff evaluation.
+The characteristics and requirements for valid and reliable standardized assessments will be studied and documented as will the process of writing high level assessments.
+EDL 650 - Politics, Political Action Committees and Passing Referendums (3) This course examines basic skills necessary to develop effective referendum plans, strategies for building successful partnerships for passage of community referendums and knowledge of legal requirements of General Fund and Facilities referendums in the State of Indiana.
 Internet research, website utilization for teams, and community engagement are a major focus of this course.
 One of the concurrent themes running throughout the course is that schools/government organizations belong to the community and therefore decisions must be made with a political awareness of the community culture.
+Crosslisted as: EDL.

-EDL 657 - Collaborative Vision and Instructional Leadership (3)

-This course examines the role of the P-12 building leader in establishing a culture of school improvement.
+EDL 657 - Collaborative Vision and Instructional Leadership (3) This course examines the role of the P-12 building leader in establishing a culture of school improvement.
 This course exposes potential building leaders to various leadership theories and practices, and requires them to evaluate their own leadership style.
 Candidates will develop a plan for building a collaborative vision.
 This course requires field experiences.
+Crosslisted as: EDL.

-EDL 618OH - Professional, Ethical, and Legal Leadership (3)

-School building leaders must model the highest levels of professional, ethical, and personal behavior that set the tone for all student and adult relationships in the school.
+EDL 618OH - Professional, Ethical, and Legal Leadership (3) School building leaders must model the highest levels of professional, ethical, and personal behavior that set the tone for all student and adult relationships in the school.
 Understanding federal and state laws, rules, and regulations and framing all decisions and actions within those legal parameters are also essential to providing appropriate building leadership.
 District and school policy manuals and handbooks, contracts, and special education laws and procedures will be examined through the lens of professional, ethical, and legally sound leadership.
 This is for students seeking Ohio licensure only.

-EDL 700 - Applied Superintendent's Internship Practicum (3)

-District Level Internship (3 Hours Blended).
-The internship is aligned with the first semester of a school year.
-This course involves a supervised experiential practice in a school setting along with course work and a portfolio to maximize an intern's knowledge, performance, and dispositions aligned with the ISLLC/IDOE Standards.
+EDL 700 - Superintendent Internship (3) The six-month long internship involves supervised transformational learning practices supervised by a sitting school superintendent in a school setting along with coursework and projects to maximize an intern's knowledge, performance, and dispositions as aligned with ELCC Professional Standards for District-Level Administrators.
+Candidates and superintendent mentors will be expected to participate in scheduled video conferences with the course instructor during the clinical experience.
+Crosslisted as: EDL.

+EDL 701 - Applied Superintendent's Internship Practicum - 2nd Semester (3) District Level Practicum (3 Hours Blended).
+The practicum is aligned with the second semester of the school year.
+The professional growth and development of the aspiring district level administrator will culminate in the presentation of the portfolio based on ISLLC/IDOE Standards for district level school leader's criteria.
 Instructional leadership, staff and program evaluation, public relations, curriculum and staff development will be major areas of proficiency development during the Practicum.
+Crosslisted as: EDL.